-- (d) At the hearing on the organization's a petition filed in accordance with, and as permitted by, subsection (a), the petitioning organization or governing body of a city shall submit to the court a plan for the rehabilitation of the property and present evidence that the organization has adequate resources to rehabilitate and thereafter manage the property.
-For the purpose of developing such a plan, representatives of the organization or the governing body of a city may be permitted entry onto the property by the court at such times and on such terms as the court may deem appropriate. - (e) The court shall make its own determination as to whether the property is in fact abandoned consistent with the terms of K.S.A.
-12-1750 through 12-1756e 12-1756d, and amendments thereto. - (f) If the court approves the petition, the court-shall may enter an order approving the rehabilitation plan and granting temporary possession of the property to the petitioning organization or governing body of a city.
+- (f)(h) If no bid is approved by the court at the public auction pursuant to subsections (f) and (g) and if the court approves the petition filed by the petitioning organization or by the governing body of a city pursuant to subsection (a) or (b), the court-shall may enter an order approving the rehabilitation plan submitted with the petition and granting temporary possession of the property to the petitioning organization or governing body of a city.
 The organization, subject to court approval, may enter into leases or other agreements in relation to the property.
-Whether the court approves or denies the petition, the organization shall provide the governing body of a city a copy of the order within 30 days of the organization's receipt or knowledge of such order. - (g) (1) Not less than 365 days nor more than 730 days after receiving temporary possession of property by an order of the court upon a petition for temporary possession, an organization shall seek quiet title to such property by petition to the court.
+Whether the court approves or denies the petition, the organization shall provide the governing body of a city a copy of the order within 30 days of the organization's receipt or knowledge of such order. - (g)(i) (1) Not less than 365 days nor more than 730 days after receiving temporary possession of property by an order of the court upon a petition for temporary possession,-an a designated or petitioning organization or the private party shall seek quiet title to such property by petition to the court.
 The petitioner for quiet title shall send notice of intent to file the petition to the parties of interest of the property, by certified or registered mail, mailed to their last known address at least 20 days but not more than 60 days before the date the petition is filed. - (2) Upon a finding by the court that the property has been rehabilitated in accordance with the approved rehabilitation plan, the court shall grant the petition for quiet title.
-If no petition for quiet title is filed as permitted by this subsection or a petition for quiet title is filed as permitted by this subsection but the court finds that the organization that filed the petition has not rehabilitated the property in accordance with the rehabilitation plan approved by the court, the property shall immediately be sold by either the board of county commissioners or the governing body of a city in the manner prescribed for sale of property at a judicial tax foreclosure sale pursuant to K.S.A.
+If no petition for quiet title is filed as permitted by this subsection or a petition for quiet title is filed as permitted by this subsection but the court finds that the organization or the private party that filed the petition has not rehabilitated the property in accordance with the rehabilitation plan approved by the court, the property shall immediately be sold by either the board of county commissioners or the governing body of a city in the manner prescribed for sale of property at a judicial tax foreclosure sale pursuant to K.S.A.
 79-2801 et seq., and amendments thereto. - Sec.
 3. K.S.A.
 2018 Supp.
-12-1750, 12-1756a and 12-1756e are
+12-1750, 12-1756a and 12-1756e are hereby repealed.

-- 1 hereby repealed.

-- 2 Sec.
-4. This act shall take effect and be in force from and after its

-- 3 publication in the statute book.
+Sec.
+4. This act shall take effect and be in force from and after its - Sec.
+4. This act shall take effect and be in force from and after its publication in the statute book.